JACKSON TWP — He never saw it coming. He never even knew he was a viable candidate.

 Blackwell also serves as director of the Seneca Valley Swim Club, an organization that has more than 100 swimmers.
 There are 50 swimmers on the high school team — 24 boys and 26 girls.

 Both Raider varsity teams finished 12-1 last season, losing only to North Allegheny.
-Seneca Valley's boys were third in the WPIAL meet, the boys fourth.
+Seneca Valley's boys were second in the WPIAL, the girls fourth.

 Now in his 10th year of coaching at Seneca Valley, Blackwell has produced more than 100 WPIAL qualifiers and 24 PIAA medalists.
 He secured his 100th dual meet win with the Raiders in 2017.